-- 22. The operator shall maintain, at the premises for which they are licensed, a record book or auditable computer record in a form satisfactory to the Council. - 23.
-The operator shall record the following information for every booking of a private hire vehicle invited and/or accepted: - a) The name of the hirer - b) The specified pick-up location; - c) The time and date when the booking was taken; - d) The time and date of the pick-up; - e) The registration number of the vehicle dispatched for the booking: - f) The name and licence number of the driver dispatched for the booking; - g) How the booking was made (i.e. telephone, email, app)
+- 22. The operator shall maintain a record book or auditable computer record in a form satisfactory to the Council. - 23.
+The operator shall record the following information for every booking of a private hire vehicle invited and/or accepted: - a) The name of the hirer - b) The specified pick-up location; - c) The time and date when the booking was taken; - d) The time and date of the pick-up; - e) The registration number of the vehicle dispatched for the booking; - f) The name and licence number of the driver dispatched for the booking; - g) How the booking was made (i.e. telephone, email, app) - h) The name of any staff member who accepted the booking;

-- h) The name of any staff member who accepted the booking; - i) The name of any staff member who dispatched the vehicle; - j) The specified destination location; - k) The fare quoted, or whether the fare is to be charged by the taximeter, and in either case details of any additional fees charged; - I) The exact location of where the acceptance of the booking was taken (e.g., the operator premises, via mobile phone within the Borough etc). - 24.
-The operator shall maintain a register of all drivers and vehicles which they operate, including copies of all licences issued in respect of said drivers and vehicles. - 25.
-The operator shall notify the Council in writing within 7 days when a driver or vehicle starts or finishes working for them. - 26.
-The operator shall retain a copy of the current insurance certificate / cover note in respect of each private hire vehicle which they operate. - 27.
-The operator shall retain a copy of any plate exemption certificate granted in respect of any private hire vehicle that they operate. - 28.
-The operator shall maintain a record of all staff members responsible for taking bookings and/or dispatching vehicles. - 29.
-The operator shall ensure that any employment contract or similar, signed by a staff member responsible for taking bookings and/or dispatching vehicles, includes the requirement for that staff member to advise the operator of any convictions while they are employed in that role. - 30.
-Where the telephone number of the operator is diverted to a person outside of the operating premises at any time, details of all bookings accepted in this way shall be entered into the operator's records as per 22 above within 48 hours. - 31.
-In the event that the operator outsources booking and dispatch functions to a third-party organisation, the operator shall retain a copy of that organisation's policy on protecting children and vulnerable adults. - 32.
+- i) The name of any staff member who dispatched the vehicle; - j) The specified destination location; - k) The fare quoted, or whether the fare is to be charged by the taximeter, and in either case details of any additional fees charged; - The exact location of where the acceptance of the booking was taken (e.g., the operator premises, via mobile phone within the Borough etc). - 24.
+Where the operator does not utilise staff members for the purposes of taking bookings or dispatching vehicles, there is no requirement to comply with (h) and (i) above. - 25.
+The operator shall maintain a register of all drivers and vehicles which they operate, including copies of all licences issued in respect of said drivers and vehicles. - 26.
+The operator shall notify the Council in writing within 7 days when a driver or vehicle starts or finishes working for them. - 27.
+The operator shall retain a copy of the current insurance certificate / cover note in respect of each private hire vehicle which they operate. - 28.
+The operator shall retain a copy of any plate exemption certificate granted in respect of any private hire vehicle that they operate. - 29.
+The operator shall maintain a record of all staff members responsible for taking bookings and/or dispatching vehicles.
+Where the operator does not utilise staff members for these purposes, there is no requirement to maintain these records. - 30.
+The operator shall ensure that any employment contract or similar, signed by a staff member responsible for taking bookings and/or dispatching vehicles, includes the requirement for that staff member to advise the operator of any convictions while they are employed in that role.
+Where the operator does not utilise staff members for these purposes, there is no requirement to comply with this condition. - 31.
+Where the telephone number of the operator is diverted to a person outside of the operating premises at any time, details of all bookings accepted in this way shall be entered into the operator's records as per 23 above within 48 hours. - 32.
+In the event that the operator outsources booking and dispatch functions to a third-party organisation, the operator shall retain a copy of that organisation's policy on protecting children and vulnerable adults. - 33.
 The operator shall maintain all records for a period of at least 24 months.
 The operator shall produce such records on request to any Authorised Officer of the Council or any Police Officer.